HaxeFoundation/code-cookbook/assets/content/cookbook/Other/Trait-Pattern.md

 # An Automatic Interface Implementation Pattern

-Interfaces are cool because they let us tell the compiler about a relationship between classes that we can rely on when designing programs.
-However, it kind of stinks that we can't include method implementations in an interface declaration.
+Interfaces are cool because they let you tell the compiler about a relationship between classes that you can rely on when designing programs.
+However, it kind of stinks that you can't include method implementations in an interface declaration.

 Not to worry, Haxe has you covered.
 By using interfaces, static extensions, and the @:using metadata, you can implement functions that are automatically available for all implementors of your interface.